-On the flip side of the coin, a Muslim friend of mine seemed forever curious about my (American) way of life.
-She was always asking me questions about the motivations I had for doing what I did.
+On the flip side of the coin, a Muslim friend of mine seemed forever curious about the American way of life.
+She would ask me questions about the motivations I had for doing what I did.
 It dawned on me later that she was searching for points of superiority.
 She saw the Muslim religion as a clean religion from which she gained a feeling of purity.
 There is nothing wrong with that, of course, until she used that as a weapon of superiority against me.

 Another friend of mine (we’ll call him Steve) informed me that a mutual friend of ours (we’ll call him David) was not intelligent, and because of that the two of them did not have substantial or engaging conversations.
 I informed Steve that this may be due to the fact that David was much younger than us.
-Steve agreed with that to an extent, but he stated that he thought it had more to do with the fact that David did not have a college degree.
+Steve agreed with that to an extent, but he stated that he thought it had more to do with David’s education level.
 Steve informed me that he considered me intelligent and that I provided well-rounded conversation topics, based on my well-rounded intelligence … even though I didn’t have a college degree.
 I smiled.
 I don’t know why I smiled, but that delusional blanket he wrapped me in was quite warm and comfortable.
-I felt like an absolute fool later, and I thought of confronting him with this, but I’ve always felt guilty about revealing others aloud.
-It’s never gained me anything more than the feeling of superiority.
+I felt like an absolute fool later when it dawn on me that Steve’s greater goal was not to insult David, or compliment me, but to attempt to define his own feelings of superiority through comparative analysis.
+I thought of confronting him with this, but I’ve always felt guilty about revealing others in this manner.
+It’s never gained me anything more than a feeling of superiority.
 It tends to leave the other person feeling bad about their identity, it has hurt their feelings, and it has cost me friendships.
 That guilt thing would not permit me to lift that warm and comfortable blanket from us to reveal us for who we are.
-The laughable thing about Steve’s comment was that his greater goal was not to compliment me, or insult David, but to define his feelings of superiority through comparative analysis.

 As a result, Steve did start reading the news more often, and he did try to start formulating opinions on the news of the day to gain entrance into our discussions.
 The opinions he did offer tended to be of a more clichéd variety that sounded as if they came straight off a late night talk show Tele-prompter, or a Saturday Night Live episode.
 They were not of an individualistic, provocative variety.
 As a result, his opinions were often dismissed on that basis.
 Nothing that David and I ever discussed was noteworthy, or over-the-top intellectual, but we formed a mutual appreciation for the other’s knowledge, even though most of our discussions were antagonistic.
 It was that appreciation, and I assume, Steve’s inability to find a place in it, that led him to feel the need to remind us that he had an intellectual superiority that we were neglecting.